 Quality Online Learning & Teaching Resources

-We adhere to the CSU standards for Quality Online Learning & Teaching (QOLT) - the QOLT Instrument is a set of rubrics and feedback tools built to encourage quality online course development.
+We adhere to the CSU standards for Quality Learning & Teaching (QLT) - the QLT Instrument is a set of rubrics and feedback tools built to encourage quality hybrid and online course development.
 Every year, hundreds of online and hybrid courses are submitted to the CSU for this recognition award.
 The CTLT will support all Cal Poly instructors interested in preparing their online and hybrid course for the nomination process.